lifeisstillgood/softwaremind/docs/conceptchapters/sm_howtothinkabout.rst

 And yes god this could be some dystopian nightmare.
 Or it could be for our own good.

+This is where it's about values and principles.
+The difference between the chinese social credit system and this is really how much do you trust the beijing administration?
+And the answer is on the same order as trusting Washington, Downing st or elysee palace.
+We have to have new institutions to help this - but mostly we need openness and transparency - double down on democracy

 Project Management - death of